jlahire/weather-pwa/README.md

 }
 ```
 15. maybe the issue is that I had my netlify.toml and runtime.txt using python 3.8 instead of python 3.8.12....
+16. So I'm back at it with the same issue.
+This time I was able to get the correct URL for python 3.8.0.
+Still got the same error though, so I changed the venv path to be a local $HOME path like I had to change all the other paths to.
+Not sure how I forgot to change the venv path but lets see if this works...finger crossed...
 ## Resources

 - Stack Overflow